WWE News: Update On WWE’s Plan For Number Of Title Changes At ‘WrestleMania’

 As of the day before WWE Fastlane, WWE officials were planning on at least five title changes at WrestleMania, according to a report from SportsKeeda.
 At one point, there were apparently designs on changing seven to eight titleholders, but Vince McMahon and top WWE officials instructed the writing team to reduce that number.
 And it may have even been reduced to four depending on plans for the RAW women.

-Keep in mind that everything is subject to change in the WWE, but current plans call for the Universal Championship, WWE Championship, Intercontinental Championship and United States Championship to go home with a different WWE superstar that brought it with them to Camping World Stadium.
+Keep in mind that everything is subject to change in the WWE, but current plans call for the Universal Championship, WWE Championship, Intercontinental Championship, and United States Championship to go home with a different WWE superstar that brought it with them to Camping World Stadium.
 The RAW Women’s Championship was among those to change, but Bayley beating Charlotte at WWE Fastlane could have scrapped that idea.

-This means that Brock Lesnar will defeat Goldberg, Randy Orton will dethrone Bray Wyatt, Baron Corbin will become a champion in the WWE for the first time and Kevin Owens will take the U.S. title from former best friend Chris Jericho.
+This means that Brock Lesnar will defeat Goldberg, Randy Orton will dethrone Bray Wyatt, Baron Corbin will become a champion in the WWE for the first time, and Kevin Owens will take the U.S. title from former best friend Chris Jericho.

 Once Goldberg agreed to stay beyond the originally proposed one match at WWE Survivor Series, the WWE Universal Championship plans were laid out from November through WWE WrestleMania, and WWE officials haven’t strayed from those plans.
 The icon is expected to put an end once and for all to his rivalry with Lesnar, with The Beast finally getting a win in the feud, 13 years in the making.